 - Apply their learning to future hands-on experiences to complete the Girl Scout STEM badge

-See the Activities the Girl Scouts Enjoyed:
+See the Activities the Girl Scouts Enjoyed in 2020:

 Cost to attend

 - 7 science activities

 “She keeps talking about it and wants to do something about engineering for her passion project at school this year”

 “All 4 of my girls were using multiple terms they learned CORRECTLY in telling parents what they learned and loved.”

 “My Girl Scout was happy to share her experience to all who would listen.
 She enjoyed all the stations and learned about radio waves, statistics and how she counted and made a graph, about designing and creating the container for the egg drop and filtration system.
 She really understood each station’s concept.”